tongzhouxu/mashpit/paper/paper.md

 However, smaller laboratories usually have a scientific workstation or similar, much different than a cluster computing system.

-We note that for some organisms like SARS-CoV-2 and _Salmonella_, queries can be of a sensitive nature.
+We note that for some organisms like _Salmonella_, queries can be of a sensitive nature.
-For example, a state laboratory finding a new variant could be very sensitive until it has been conclusively confirmed.
-If it is a negative result, then the public would have been needlessly alerted and therefore the query is sensitive.
-Another example is that if a regulatory agency uncovers _Salmonella_ in a food processing plant, then it is possible there would need to be regulatory action.
+For example, if a regulatory agency uncovers _Salmonella_ in a food processing plant, then it is possible there would need to be regulatory action.
-However, this result would need to be confirmed conclusively such that, again, the public would not be needlessly alerted and a business needlessly affected.
+However, this result would need to be confirmed conclusively such that the public would not be needlessly alerted and a business needlessly affected.

 To address any needs for speed and sensitivity, we created Mashpit.